LowGravityPL/raccoonwp.github.io/pages/theme-development.md

 Unfortunately there is still a certain learning curve to grasp how its really working.

-Having that in mind we have created `user.config.js` file which exposes most important configuartion aspects.
+Having that in mind we have created `user.config.js` file which exposes most important configuration aspects.

 How to use it?
 1. Please copy `public/core/themes/raccoon-theme/build-util/user.config.example.js` and name the new file `user.config.js`.
 1. Adjust the configuration to fit your project / environment.
-The most important setting may be `devUrl` which is nothing else than local URL of the website on your local environment.
+The most important setting may be `devUrl` which is nothing else than URL of the website on your local environment.

 #### Eslint config
 By default we use very soft linting rules as those should be defined by you and your team.